Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Runa-Vimochana Ganapathi is regarded as the 25th among them.
-The word ‘Runa’ or ‘Rina’ means ‘debt’ and ‘Mochana’ is ‘getting relieved from’.
-Runa-Vimochana Ganapathi thus denotes the merciful Lord, who helps to mitigate the devotees’ debts – both, this worldly debts and also their Karmic debts.
+Runa Vimochana Ganapati is regarded as the 25th among the 32 different forms of Ganapati.
+The word ‘Runa’ or ‘Rina’ means ‘debt,’ and ‘Mochana’ is ‘getting relieved from.’
+Runa Vimochana Ganapati thus denotes the merciful Lord, who helps to mitigate the devotees’ debts – both worldly debts and also the Karmic debts.
 Thus the grace of this Lord can help to overcome sins, guilt and worldly bondages, and show the way to salvation.
 He is also referred to as Rinamochaka, which also means the same.
 He is normally depicted as a crystal image, smooth, pure and milky white in complexion, and dressed in red silk.
-He has four arms, in which he holds his broken tusk, a goad, a noose and a rose apple, his favourite fruit.
+He has four arms, in which he holds his broken tusk, a goad, a noose and a rose apple, his favorite fruit.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.